Sagarkanojiya19/Task8-DesigningDashboardWithPowerBi/README.md

 ## 📁 Files Included

-- `Task8.pbix` – The Power BI dashboard file.
+- `OnlineSalesDashboard.pdf` – The pdf file of dashboard.
 - `Online Sales Data.csv` – The dataset used to create the dashboard.

 ---